jklof/amigakb/boards/README.md

-To build one of these just solder the "Pro Micro" board and the socket or pin header on the adaptor board, and flash the software.
+To build one of these just solder the "Pro Micro" board and the socket or pin header on the adaptor board, and flash the [software](..).

+***DISCLAIMER:***

+This hardware/software is provided "as is", and you use the hardware/software at your own risk.
+Under no circumstances shall any author be liable for direct, indirect, special, incidental, or consequential damages resulting from the use, misuse, or inability to use this hardware/software, even if the authors have been advised of the possibility of such damages.